jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Old single-table NoSQL-like vs. new - what's speaking against going Boyce-Codd on this one.md

 >
 > > Maybe a tad clearer would be to round it up a bit and state the storage cost estimate as $N \times (2 \times D + {10K})$, where $D$ is the average document size and $N$ the number of documents.
 For $D = {400K}$ and $N = {100K}$, that would then be ${100K} \times (2 \times {400K} + {10K}) = {82 \text{GByte}}$.
 Check.
 >
-> Thus, using the rough estimate above, the MODX XML overhead would clock in at less than 1% of the total cost.
+> Thus, using the rough estimate above, the MODS XML overhead would clock in at less than 1% of the total cost.
 >
-> Of course, when we (correctly) disregard the document + hOCR content (the $2 \times D$), the number gets rather more bleak, thanks to our estimated average MODX field name of 20 characters vs. content average length of only 42: the *extra* overhead, thanks to the XML format, would then be near 25% of the total.
+> Of course, when we (correctly) disregard the document + hOCR content (the $2 \times D$), the number gets rather more bleak, thanks to our estimated average MODS field name of 20 characters vs. content average length of only 42: the *extra* overhead, thanks to the XML format, would then be near 25% of the total.
 (1 fieldname: necessary; content itself is about the size of 2 average field names.
 Then the XML closing tag *repeats* the field name, utterly useless.
 That's $\frac 1 4$ of the total as **extra cost** due to using XML rather than JSON or something similar and non-repetitive.)
 >
-> When observed from *that* angle, using MODX as-is for storage isn't a very bright idea.
+> When observed from *that* angle, using MODS as-is for storage isn't a very bright idea.
 Besides, most folks out there are used to munching JSON these days, so why not store it in JSON format while keeping it otherwise the same?
 >
 > > Meanwhile, we can ponder about using *solid archive' style compression systems* if this amount of storage is really going to bother us.
 > >